atapas/json-faker-server/README.md

 # json-faker-server

-This project showcases how to create a API server in few minutes which can provide you all that you need for testing your UI.
+This project showcases how to create a API server in few minutes which can provide you all that you need for building the User Interface Prototype.

 ## Ingredients